 - Take note of all the home improvements you’ve made over the years — Home improvements such as remodels, landscaping, new driveways, fences, and many more can reduce your capital gains tax.
 Be sure to keep the receipts of any home upgrades you’ve made on the property (along with the associated costs) to take advantage of the deduction.

-- Sell your home to a local cash home buyer — This is another way to avoid paying expensive taxes when selling your house.
+- Sell your house for cash to a local home buyer — This is another way to avoid paying expensive taxes when selling your house.
 Instead of dealing with the traditional house sale process which usually comes with a considerable amount of costs, you can sell your property to a home buyer for cash.
 By working with them, you don’t need to make home improvements as they can purchase the house as is.
 Dealing with them allows you to get away with your cash without paying taxes, commissions, and other fees.

-Indeed, dealing with taxes can be complicated and confusing, especially if you don’t understand or know all of the nuances.
+It’s true that dealing with taxes can be complicated and confusing, especially if you don’t understand or know all of the nuances.
 Therefore, if you’re selling a house, it’s important to note that you may have to pay capital gains tax depending on your situation.
 Here’s a good resource that can help you get a better understanding of this type of tax, when it applies, and what the tax brackets are by income.

-However, while this article and further online reading can help you get a better understanding of what you should expect, it’s always best to work with a professional that can help you navigate the complicated, often confusing tax roadmap ahead of you — and save you more of your hard-earned money, not to mention tons of headache along the way.
+It’s also important to note that, while this article and further online reading can help you get a better understanding of what you should expect, it’s always best to work with a professional that can help you navigate the complicated, often confusing tax roadmap ahead of you — and save you more of your hard-earned money, not to mention tons of headache along the way.

 More tips for homeowners